-Trinity River Watershed, Ca. – The Trinity River Restoration Program is working with the Bureau of Land Management (BLM) – Redding Field Office and the US Forest Service (USFS) – Shasta-Trinity National Forest to help increase restoration projects within Trinity River tributaries.
-The Trinity River Watershed Restoration Project Environmental Assessment (Watershed EA) will cover projects related to;
+Trinity River Watershed, Ca. – The Trinity River Restoration Program in collaboration with the Bureau of Land Management (BLM) – Redding Field Office and the US Forest Service (USFS) – Shasta-Trinity National Forest to help increase restoration projects within Trinity River tributaries.
+The Trinity River Watershed Restoration Project Environmental Assessment (Watershed EA) covers projects related to;

-The Watershed EA will be available to organizations whose restoration projects are funded by or are on land managed by TRRP/Reclamation, BLM, or the USFS and are within the project area and scope.
+The Watershed EA is available to organizations whose restoration projects are funded by or are on land managed by TRRP/Reclamation, BLM, or the USFS and are within the project area and scope.
 Projects may require further site-specific environmental investigations, depending on the federal agencies involved in each individual project.

 Proposed Project Timeline